What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 What Is Somatic Trauma Therapy?

-Somatic trauma therapy is a body-centered healing approach that recognizes trauma isn't only a story we tell—it's something our physical bodies record and remember.
-When we experience overwhelming stress or trauma, our nervous systems may store those experiences in ways that continue to affect our emotions, relationships, and sense of safety long after the original event has passed.
+Somatic trauma therapy is a body-centered healing approach that recognizes trauma isn't only a story we tell—it's something our physical bodies record.
+When we experience overwhelming stress or trauma, our nervous systems can store those experiences in ways that continue to affect our emotions, relationships, and sense of safety long after the original event has passed.

 Unlike traditional talk therapy, which works primarily with thoughts and memories, somatic trauma therapy focuses on body sensations, breath, and nervous system regulation to address how trauma is stored physically.
 Talk therapy processes the narrative aspects of trauma while somatic therapy addresses the body-based responses.
-Somatic trauma therapy also works well with energy healing modalities like Reiki, which work in our body’s biofields.
+Somatic trauma therapy works well with energy healing modalities like Reiki, which work in our body’s biofields.
+Deep healing is possible.

 The word "somatic" comes from the Greek word soma, meaning "body."
-This approach is grounded in neuroscience research showing that trauma responses live in the body's autonomic nervous system, not just in our conscious memories.
+This approach is grounded in neuroscience research showing that trauma responses live in the body's autonomic nervous system, not just in our conscious (or unconscious) memories.
 By working directly with the body's wisdom, somatic therapy can help complete interrupted stress responses and create new pathways for safety and resilience.
+Our nervous systems will never feel safe until our bodies do, which is why this work is crucial for helping ourselves recover from trauma, old or new.

 In my own practice, I integrate somatic trauma therapy into Sacred Space Sessions—personalized healing experiences that combine body-based trauma work, Reiki, and nervous system restoration.
-Somatic trauma therapy often works best in combination with other healing modalities, which is why I offer it within an integrated framework.
+Somatic trauma therapy often works best in combination with other healing modalities, which is why I offer it within an integrated framework, and why so many talk therapists encourage or incorporate it.

 The Science of Trauma in the Body